stfc/cloud-rundeck-jobs/README.md

 # cloud-rundeck-jobs

-Will act as a temporary holding area for Jobs going into the real repo
+Repository for Jobs in the Cloud Rundeck Instance